 I'm planning on making one batch of each formula to compare with each other.
 Therefore I need a total of 10 ounces of the

 homemade, black powder meal.
 This will include:

-To make the BP meal, I screen the potassium nitrate through a 100 mesh screen, and then screen all the chemicals together twice through the same screen to thoroughly
+To make the BP meal, I first grind the potassium nitrate in a blade-type coffee grinder, this turns it into a nice fine powder.
+Then I screen the potassium nitrate through a 100 mesh screen, and then screen all the chemicals together twice through the same screen to thoroughly

 mix them together.